In this lesson, we will learn:

 But nitrogen gas is not a compound because it is made of only one type of atom - nitrogen.
 It is a chemical made of two nitrogen atoms combining to form a molecule, not a compound.

-For example: magnesium hydroxide, Mg(OH)2 and sodium hydroxide, NaOH.
+- For example: magnesium hydroxide, Mg(OH) and sodium hydroxide, NaOH.
 Here, the chemical formulae clarifies the 'hydroxide' term as the first compound has two hydroxide groups, and the second has only one.

-Numbers in subscript are used to specify how many of the atom are present in a molecule of the chemical.
-Do not confuse this with superscript which is not used in chemical formulae.
-For example: Na2O is a compound that is made of two atoms of sodium and one atom of oxygen.
+- Numbers in are used to specify how many of the atom are present in a molecule of the chemical.
+Do not confuse this with which is not used in chemical formulae.
+For example: NaO is a compound that is made of two atoms of sodium and one atom of oxygen.

-If there is no number in subscript written after a chemical formula, it means that only one of that type of atom is present in this chemical.
+- If there is no number in written after a chemical formula, it means that only one of that type of atom is present in this chemical.